-We are the family optometry practice, seeing patients starting at 6 months and up!
+We are a family optometry practice, seeing patients starting at 6 months and up!
 You can book the entire family on the same date for your convenience.

 Your Baby’s First Eye Exam: 6 months

-Vision issues that can be detected at 6 months: strabismus, amblyopia, childhood glaucoma, myopia, and other vision abnormalities.
+Vision issues that can be detected at 6 months include the following: strabismus, amblyopia, childhood glaucoma, myopia and other vision abnormalities.

 Your Baby’s Second Eye Exam: 18 months

-Your baby is now very responsive to visual stimuli and their eyes and vision are developing rapidly.
-Although they may not be able to speak letters, Dr. Faheem can perform tests to make sure your child is seeing correctly, and if there are issues, diagnose and treat them.
+At 18 months, your baby is now very responsive to visual stimuli and their eyes and vision are developing rapidly.
+Although they may not be able to speak letters at this age, Dr. Faheem can perform tests to make sure your child is seeing correctly, and if there are issues, diagnose and treat them.
 Early detection is vital to preventing long term damage and visual abnormalities.

 Your Toddler’s Third Eye Exam: 36 months

-By this age, your toddler might know a few letters and basic shapes.
-An examination at this age will help determine if there is any vision correction needed, and also ensure that the eye continues to develop properly.
+By this age, your toddler may know a few letters and basic shapes.
+An examination at this age will help determine if there is any vision correction needed and also ensure that the eye continues to develop properly.